stavnstrup/wikidev-howto/README.md

 The Wiki instance with application pages and data is done using the Wiki Automation Tool (WAT), which create a bunch of application pages, form, reports etc based on a semantic datamodel, which describes all concepts and properties of the datamodel.

-The WAT tool is a Python script and works with Python 2.7.15 and depend on the following Python libraries **FIX ME**, which must be installed using the command
+The WAT tool is a Python script and works with Python 2.7.15 and depend on a number of Python libraries, which must be installed using the command

-    sudo pip install ????? pathlib2
+    sudo pip install reportlab openpyxl nltk pathlib2 airspeed lxml poster

 The WAT tool can be fetched from the git repository at https://tide.act.nato.int/git/tide/wat